fastnsilver/jenky/README.md

 See `hosts.env`.
 Access to these instances will be whatever you configured for `ARTIFACTORY_HOST` and `SONARQUBE_HOST`.

 > Re: DNSSEC.
-If you enable DNSSSEC then be sure to verify that your domain registrar and all downstream NS providers support it!
+If you enable DNSSEC then be sure to verify that your domain registrar and all downstream NS providers support it!
 Otherwise LetsEncrypt will not properly vend certificates resulting in a dysfunctional Nginx proxy configuration.
 (E.g., Your domain registrar is Hover (no DNSSEC support) and you manage a sub-domain with DNSSEC enabled on a Cloud DNS zone on Google Cloud Platform).

 ## Background